cc32d9/eos_zmq_plugin/README.md

 * `zmq-sender-bind = ENDPOINT` -- specifies the PUSH socket binding endpoint.
 Default value: `tcp://127.0.0.1:5556`.

-* `zmq-whitelist-contract = ACCOUNT` -- sets up a whitelist, so that only traces for specified accounts are exported.
+* `zmq-whitelist-account = ACCOUNT` -- sets up a whitelist, so that only traces for specified accounts are exported.
 Multiple options define multiple accounts to trace.
+If the account is a contract, all its actions (including inline actions) are exported.
+Also all transfers to and from the account, system actions, and third-party notifications are triggering the trace export.